 High schools normally purchase the textbooks.
-Because of this, textbooks may be a few years old and may need to be considered for an upgrade.
+Because of this, textbooks may need upgraded.

-- Discuss with your teacher about the books they're using do they need an upgrade? - If you have a copy of a new textbook for consideration, providing the teacher with a sample will make it easier for them to decide on a new book to use. - The most important element of teaching a CE course is to follow the RCTC common course outline of major content areas and learning outcomes.
+- Discuss with your teacher about the books they are using do they need an upgrade? - If you have a copy of a new textbook for consideration, providing the teacher with a sample will make it easier for them to decide on a new book to use. - The most essential element of teaching a CE course is to follow the RCTC common course outline of major content areas and learning outcomes.